Controller-approved source entry - manual-review caution required Feline Gastrointestinal Manual reviewHigh-stakes triage

 Immediate escalation branch

-Shock signs, repeated pain crises, no defecation with worsening weakness, or concern for perforation require immediate escalation.
+Shock signs, repeated vomiting, escalating pain, no defecation with weakness, suspected perforation, or obstructive imaging require immediate escalation.

 Nutrition-recovery branch

-When vomiting is controlled and hydration is stable, safe refeeding and nutrition progression become central priorities.
+When vomiting is controlled and hydration/electrolytes are stable, staged feeding and phosphorus/potassium/glucose monitoring become central.

 Perfusion